filefoxper/use-agent-reducer/docs/api.md

 export function useAgentSelector<T extends OriginAgent<S>, S, R>(
   entry: T,
   mapStateCallback: (state: T['state']) => R,
+  equalityFn?:(prev: R, current: R) => boolean,
 ): R
 ```

 * entry - the model instance object.
 * mapStateCallback - a callback function for extracting data from model state.
+The callback param state is a current model state.
+* equalityFn - optional param, a callback function to compare the previous extracted data with the current one.
+If this function returns `true`, `useAgentSelector` do not make its consumer (react component) rerender, no matter if the extracted data changes.
+Param `prev` is the previous extracted data, and param `current` is the current one.

 This function returns data extracted from a model state directly.